 Recipe Notes

-Note 1: Ramen: Discard the seasoning packets (or save for another recipe) and just use the noodles.
-15 ounces (Five, 3 oz. packets) is perfect for this recipe.ย
+Note 1: Discard the ramen seasoning packets (or save for another recipe) and just use the noodles.

-Note 3: Garlic and ginger: To simplify the process, we use refrigerated garlic paste and ginger paste.
+Note 3: To simplify the process, I use refrigerated garlic paste and ginger paste.
 Using these products helps guarantee an even distribution of these flavors in each packet (if you use fresh ginger or garlic, they tend to settle at the bottom and may end up concentrated in one packet).
-Alternatively, you can use Dorotโ€™sยฎ garlic and ginger cubes.
+Alternatively, use Dorotโ€™sยฎ garlic and ginger cubes.

-Note 4: sriracha: While the quantity can be tailored to your heat tolerance, remember that reducing it may also diminish the overall flavor.
+Note 4: While the quantity of sriracha can be tailored to your heat tolerance, reducing it may also diminish the overall flavor.

 Nutrition